depp/uniset/README.md

     uniset [OPT..]
 [EXPR]

-Prints the set of Unicode characters specified by EXPR.
-The UNICODE_DIR environment variable must point to a directory containing Unicode data tables.
+Prints the set of Unicode characters specified by `EXPR`.
+The `UNICODE_DIR` environment variable must point to a directory containing Unicode data tables.

 In examples below, set expressions are quoted or left unquoted